 In Progress - Research & manuscripts for scholarly articles

-"Racial trauma and the Vietnam War: a visual culture context for Luis Jiménez's Tank-Spirit of Chicago (1968)." - Manuscript in progress.
-Upcoming presentation of early stage research at the Conference on the Americas, Dahlonega, GA, 30533, February 21-22, 2026.
+"Racial trauma and the Vietnam War: a visual culture context for Luis Jiménez's Tank-Spirit of Chicago (1968)." - Upcoming presentation of early stage research at the Conference on the Americas, Dahlonega, GA, 30533, February 20, 2026.
+(Panel 2A - 3:30 - 4:45 - Art, Language, and Literature)

 "Temporary Loss of Image: Mel Casas after the 1975 Whitney Biennial."
 Manuscript in progress.